Emmotes/ic_spoilers/docs/thellora.md

 <pre>
 {
-    "description": "Thellora charges through the enemies, and then increases the damage of all champions for a short while.", "long_description": "Thellora charges through the enemies dealing 1 massive hit to enemies in a wide path, and then increases the damage of all champions for a short while.", "damage_modifier": 1,
+    "description": "Thellora charges through the enemies, and then increases the damage of all champions for a short while.", "long_description": "Thellora charges through the enemies dealing 1 massive hit to enemies in a wide path, and then increases the damage of all champions by 400% for 15 seconds.", "damage_modifier": 1,
     "damage_types": ["melee"],
     "graphic_id": 20868,